-Nat also plays with indie, folk and postclassical artists such as Whitaker, Sweet Jean and Timothy Coghill.
-She has also played, toured and/or recorded with Matt Corby, Ella Thompson and Tom Tuena.
+Nat also plays with the Jazzlab Orcheztra, and indie, folk and postclassical artists such as Whitaker, Sweet Jean and Timothy Coghill.
+She has also played, toured and/or recorded with Thando, Matt Corby and Ella Thompson and Circus Oz.

-Nat is also a public policy student and mental health advocate, with a specific interest in promoting the health and wellbeing of performing artists.
+Nat is also a mental health advocate, with a specific interest in promoting the health and wellbeing of performing artists.
 Nat has undertaken research exploring the two-way link between bipolar disorder and creativity which has been presented at a variety of conferences.

 Nat is endorsed by Yamaha Pianos.